PBeamA/Resources/README.md

-# Assortment of hopefully useful stuff
+# A heap of hopefully helpful stuff
 ## LaTeX

 ## MATLAB